 - Total liabilities, excluding operating liabilities, cash and cash equivalents are determined based on the most recent quarterly financial statements.

-Acquisition of assets – the assets must have an enterprise value greater than the appropriate threshold, based on the total consideration payable, plus the liabilities that are assumed by the investor (other than operating liabilities), and minus the cash and cash equivalents that are transferred to the investor.
+Acquisition of assets – the assets must have an enterprise value equal to or greater than the appropriate threshold, based on the total consideration payable, plus the liabilities that are assumed by the investor (other than operating liabilities), and minus the cash and cash equivalents that are transferred to the investor.

 - In circumstances where the parties are non-arm’s length, or consideration is nominal or zero, total consideration payable is fair market value.

-Direct acquisition by a state-owned enterprise (SOE) investor – the applicable threshold is book value of assets of the Canadian business is $428 million or more (in 2020; this amount is indexed annually).
+Direct acquisition by a state-owned enterprise (SOE) investor – the applicable threshold is the book value of assets of the Canadian business of $512 million or more (in 2023; indexed annually).

 Acquisition of Control Threshold

-An investment by a non-Canadian must involve an acquisition of control in order for the ICA to apply.
-An acquisition of control is presumed to occur if a non-Canadian acquires one-third or more of the voting shares of a corporation, and is deemed to occur if a non-Canadian acquires a majority of the voting shares of a corporation or a majority of the voting interests of a partnership, trust or joint venture.
+An investment by a non-Canadian must involve an acquisition of control in order for the net benefit review provisions of the ICA to apply.
+An acquisition of control is presumed to occur if a non-Canadian acquires one- third or more of the voting shares of a corporation, and is deemed to occur if a non-Canadian acquires a majority of the voting shares of a corporation or a majority of the voting interests of a partnership, trust or joint venture.